-The consolidated financial statements consolidate the financial statements of the charity and its subsidiary undertakings drawn up to 31 December 2019.
+The consolidated financial statements consolidate the financial statements of the charity and its subsidiary undertakings drawn up to 31 December 2020.

 No statement of financial activities is presented for the charity as permitted by section 408 of the Companies Act 2006.
-The charity made a deficit for the financial year of £285,907 (2018: £442,920 surplus).